opitt/advent-of-code-2020/README.md

 _Python_
 * Looked deeper into deque (pronounced deck).
 Really nice lib to rotate arrays, add left and right of a list without slicing.

+## Day 24
+_General_
+* Broke today my code into super small chunks.
+This made the final code super easy to read.
+And I could optimise, i.e. not have to do same calculations in many places.
+Reduces the failure risk, and once the function works - one an build on it.

+**Merry Christmas!**